improper_coeff N args

 N can be specified in one of two ways.
 An explicit numeric value can be used, as in the 1st example above.
 Or a wild-card asterisk can be used to set the coefficients for multiple improper types.
 This takes the form “*” or “*n” or “n*” or “m*n”.
 If N = the number of improper types, then an asterisk with no numeric values means all types from 1 to N. A leading asterisk means all types from 1 to n (inclusive).
 A trailing asterisk means all types from n to N (inclusive).
 A middle asterisk means all types from m to n (inclusive).

 Note that using an improper_coeff command can override a previous setting for the same improper type.
 For example, these commands set the coeffs for all improper types, then overwrite the coeffs for just improper type 2:

 improper_coeff * 300.0 0.0 improper_coeff 2 50.0 0.0

 A line in a data file that specifies improper coefficients uses the exact same format as the arguments of the improper_coeff command in an input script, except that wild-card asterisks should not be used since coefficients for all N types must be listed in the file.
 For example, under the “Improper Coeffs” section of a data file, the line that corresponds to the 1st example above would be listed as

 1 300.0 0.0

 The improper_style class2 is an exception to this rule, in that an additional argument is used in the input script to allow specification of the cross-term coefficients.
 See its doc page for details.

-Here is an alphabetic list of improper styles defined in LAMMPS.
-Click on the style to display the formula it computes and coefficients specified by the associated improper_coeff command.
+On either of those pages, click on the style to display the formula it computes and its coefficients as specified by the associated improper_coeff command.